radio4000/components/readme.md

 ## Deploying to radio4000.com

-To update radio4000.com, update the version of `@radio4000/components` on https://github.com/radio4000/radio4000.com.
+To update radio4000.com, publish a new release of `@radio4000/components` and update it in the repo https://github.com/radio4000/radio4000.com.

 ## Creating a new component